FROM GOD TO US

 of the King James Bible is lost upon readers unfamiliar with the vernacular of the

 16th and early 17th century Elizabethan English culture.
 Based on

-my nearly four decades as a Christian, I often wonder whether the KJV's popularity
+my nearly five decades as a born-again Christian, I often wonder whether the KJV's

 that some people would rather not know the actual meaning of the text!

 * In 1456, Johannes Gutenberg produced the first

 printed Bible, which was in Latin.
 The English Bible you likely

 William Tyndale his life!
 In 1535, Tyndale was arrested in

 Antwerp by papal (Catholic) authorities and imprisoned near Brussels.